Metaphor Word Lists

 |Metaphors – High School Examples|

-VocabularySpellingCity.com provides word lists, printables, and interactive games and activities that give students the opportunity to learn to identify and interpret metaphors.
+VocabularySpellingCity.com provides lists of metaphors, printables, and interactive games and activities that give students the opportunity to learn to identify, interpret, and practice metaphors.

 Try Crossword with the Elementary School Metaphors list.